zxc-dead-inside/remote_preson_verifier/README.md

 # Remote Face Verification

 This module allows for face verification in real time from a video stream from a webcam with active and passive live presence verification.
+A webcam is required for the module to work.

 ### Usage: